Dad Who Impregnated Daughter Kills Her, Their Infant Son, And Her Adoptive Father

 — Lauren Haviland (@LaurenWNCN) April 13, 2018

-Steven’s lawyer Rick Friedman told WNCN that no one foresaw the multi-state murders.
+Steven’s lawyer, Rick Friedman, told WNCN that no one foresaw the multi-state murders.

 “This is a terrible tragedy that nobody foresaw.
 I really believe that if the judges or the prosecutor or the defense attorneys in this case had any clue that the minor child or anyone would be harmed there would not be a bond set for any of the parties.
 This is a tragedy for everyone involved.
 We are all heartbroken.”

-In February, Alyssa told Daily Mail that she waited for a long time to have a relationship with Katie only for Steven to ruin it.
+In February, Alyssa told the Daily Mail that she waited for a long time to have a relationship with Katie only for Steven to ruin it.
 She blames Steven for brainwashing and seducing Katie.

 The Pladl Family Timeline